md8n/GCodeClean/README.md

 `--annotate` is a simple switch, include it on its own to have your GCode annotated with inline comments (even if you specify hard minimisation).

-`--minimise` accepts 'soft', 'hard', or a selection you choose of codes to be deduplicated.
+`--minimise` accepts 'soft', 'medium', 'hard', or a selection you choose of codes to be deduplicated.
 - soft = 'F', 'Z' only - this is also the default.
 - medium = All codes excluding IJK, but there is a space between each 'word'.
 - hard = All codes excluding IJK, and spaces between 'words' are eliminated also.